-JOE SYKES is an actor and theater‐maker based in Atlanta.
-A member of Actor’s Equity Association, Joe has performed in theaters ranging from Atlanta’s Alliance Theatre to the national comedy beacon Dad’s Garage.
-Film credits include dramatic and comedic roles.
+JOE SYKES is a rising theater maker and stage and film actor based in Atlanta.
+A member of Actor’s Equity Association, Joe has performed pivotal roles in theaters ranging from Atlanta’s Alliance Theatre to the national comedy beacon Dad’s Garage.
+His film credits include dramatic and comedic roles.

 “A kind of alchemy occurs whenever actor Joe Sykes appears in the work of playwright Steve Yockey.
 Over nearly a decade of collaboration, Sykes reliably discovers the deepest levels of meaning and implication in Yockey’s scripts, from a cheerful, gay shopkeeper in Dad’s Garage’s Large Animal Games to a swaggering, lethally cool character appropriately called “Rockstar” in Out of Hand Theater’s Cartoon.
 That old black magic returns with Wolves….” — Curt Holman, Creative Loafing